-We list down some easy-to-pick and eat savoury items that you'd want to prepare during Holi.
+Holi 2023: We listed down some easy-to-pick-and-eat savoury items that you'd want to prepare during Holi

 1. Aloo Ka Papad

 What's better than a crispy and crunchy snack?
 Aloo ka papad is popularly prepared during Holi and makes for a simple and quick-to-make yummy snack.
 All you'd need is potatoes, oil, salt and chili powder to make these delights.
-If you wish to make it at home, then here's a delectable recipe of aloo ka papad recipe by Chef Niru Gupta.(Also read: A Fully Prepared Lunch Menu For Holi)
+If you wish to make it at home, then here's a delectable recipe for aloo ka papad.

 2. Dahi Bhalla